wattle-tech/Sanya/README.md

 # Sanya
-Voice Assistant that you can't imagine
+Voice assistant that you can't even imagine